 Best PS4 Games for Beginners

 A Bite-Sized Indie Puzzle game that’s made by the same guy who made Limbo.
 Built with the Unity engine, this game is a classic.
 Its themes and nebulous story strikes a familiar chord with the players.
 You play as a boy who explores some unreal environments.
 It’s a linear game where you progress by solving puzzles and platforming.
 It only takes about two to three hours to finish.
+This PS4 game is just as fun for kids as it is for adults.
 A perfect way to start your PS4 gaming journey.

 Check out Inside

 Speaking of journeys, Journey is more of an experience than a video game.
 You play as a robed character and traverse through different kinds of terrains as you progress the game.
-The stand out feature of this game is that it has a co-op like no other.
+The stand out feature of this game is co-op which you can play with your mates is like no other.
 It’s a game that is awe-inspiring and has a sense of wonder about it that you’ll think about it long after you’ve finished the game.

 Check out Journey